 Almost all of the Cybis ‘Portraits in Porcelain’ are readily identifiable characters from Shakespeare, mythology, literature, or history.
-However, there are two that defy specific identification; one is from the 1980s and the other is a “millennial.”
+However, there are two that defy specific identification; one is from the 1980s and the other is a millennial.

-SIR HENRY by Cybis view 1sir-henry-by-cybis-view-2sir-henry-by-cybis-view-3Sir Henry, the Knight was introduced in 1986 at $1500 as a limited edition of 350 sculptures.
-An early 1988 Cybis price list shows him at $2050 and in 1993 he was $2775.
-He is 16″ high and his final edition (production) size is unknown.
+Sir Henry, the Knight was introduced in 1986 at $1500 as a limited edition of 350 sculptures.
+He is 16″ high and his final edition quantity size is unknown, because the studio was still offering him for sale on their circa-2000s website.

-sir-henry-by-cybis-detailThere’s a small colorway-quirk about one element of this sculpture:
+There’s a small colorway-quirk about one element of this sculpture:

-THE BUCCANEER by CybisThe other mystery portrait is The Buccaneer, whose only appearance was on the circa 2000-2009 Cybis website.
-He is cited as being 15″ high.
-It’s certain that the intended edition (size not specified) was never completed, if indeed more than just this one was created and/or sold.
+The other mystery portrait is The Buccaneer, whose only appearance was on the early-2000s Cybis website.
+He was cited as being 15″ high.
+It’s certain that the intended edition (size not specified) was never completed, if indeed more than just this one sample(?) was created or sold.
+I have never seen one for sale online anywhere, nor was one included in the studio’s 2019-2020 liquidation auction sales.

 Name Index of Cybis Sculptures